rseah145/smw-term2/Journal_3_notes/Section A.md

 3. (Successful authentication) If the client's authenticator can be decrypted it means that the authenticator sent by the client was encrypted using the same password that is stored within the KDC database, which authenticates the user.

-4. After successfully authenticating a user, the KDC discards the client's authenticator and creates a Ticket Granting Ticket (TGT)
+4. After successfully authenticating a user, the KDC discards the client's authenticator and creates a Ticket Granting Ticket (TGT) using its own encryption key